neeleshca/DC3-Suffix-Array/README.md

 Assignment for Advanced Algorithms (UE16CS311)
-The following papers were referred to:
+The following papers were referred to:<br>
-J. Kärkkäinen et al. Linear Work Suffix Array Construction
+J. Kärkkäinen et al. Linear Work Suffix Array Construction<br>
-T. Kasai et al. Linear-Time Longest-Common-Prefix Computation in Suffix Arrays and Its Applications
+T. Kasai et al. Linear-Time Longest-Common-Prefix Computation in Suffix Arrays and Its Applications<br>
 U. Manber and G. Myers.
 Suffix arrays: A new method for on-line string searches